 Battery Parasitic Drain Test

-If a known good battery continues to die overnight or in a short period of time, suspect a parasitic drain.
-This is current above an acceptable range of 50mA.
-The drain could be caused by a short in the system or a small light or an accessory may have been accidentally left on overnight.
+If a known good battery continues to die overnight or in a short period, suspect a parasitic drain.
+The drain could be caused by a short in the system, a small light, or an accessory drawing current overnight.

-By connecting a multimeter in series between the negative battery terminal and the negative battery post, current can be measured as it flows through the system.
-If the measurement is above 50mA, the circuit causing the drain can be identified by locating and removing each fuse until the fuse that protects the faulty circuit is found.
-This circuit will be noticed as a drop in current on the display.
-A legend will typically identify the demanding circuit.
+Connect a multimeter in series between the negative battery terminal and the negative battery post; current is measured as it flows through the meter.
+If the measurement is above 50mA, identify the circuit causing the drain by locating and removing each fuse until the reading on the meter drops to or below specifications.

-Most likely something like a light or an accessory has been left on, but sometimes it’s the component, wire, or its connector that’s been damaged.
-This is when a circuit diagram can become necessary to identify and trace the circuit.
-Once found and repaired, measure battery drain again to insure it’s within specifications.
-Check with the manufacturer for any special procedures and specifications.
+Most likely, something like a light or an accessory was left on, but sometimes it’s the component, wire, or its connector.
+A circuit diagram may be necessary to identify and trace the circuit.
+Once found and repaired, measure the battery drain again to ensure it’s within specifications.
+Check with the manufacturer for specifications and any special procedures.